geo-python/site/source/lessons/L2/git-basics.rst

     $ git push

-Now, you should see the updates in GitHub (go and have a look)!
+Now, you should see the updates in GitHub (go and have a look at your repository in https://github.com/Geo-Python-2018/ )!

-If you want to double check that you have a remote location, you can use the `git remote` command (v stands for 'verbose' which prints out more details):
+If you want to double check that you have a remote location, you can use the :code:`git remote` command (v stands for 'verbose' which prints out more details):

 .. code-block:: bash